YubiKey vs. TOTP Apps: Best 2FA in 2026

 Account Recovery

 TOTP apps can be backed up.
 Some apps (like Authy) support encrypted cloud backup.
 Others let you export secrets or store the original QR codes.
+For best practices, see our guide to backing up TOTP codes.
 This recoverability is a usability advantage, but it also means the secrets exist in more places, expanding the attack surface.

 Replay Attacks